Towards a Biblical

 This is the outward focus of the church.
 The mission of the church is to bring the 'good news' to the lost.
 Believers are required to impart God's truth to unbelievers.
 Jesus instituted this emphatically just before He ascended to heaven, 'Go therefore and make disciples of all the nations' (Matt.
 28:19).
 He reiterated this requirement a short time later, 'you shall be my witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth' (Acts 1:8).
 These were not great 'suggestions', they were divine instructions given to each and every person who desired to follow Christ.
 Evangelism is not an option to be accepted or rejected by God's people.
-Furthermore, God has called us to be His ambassadors in order that we might fulfill the 'ministry of reconciliation' (2 Cor.
+Furthermore, God has called us to be His ambassadors in order that we might fulfil the 'ministry of reconciliation' (2 Cor.
 5:18).
 Jesus said, 'For the Son of Man has come to seek and to save that which was lost' (Luke 19:10).
-Christ modeled this purpose in his own life and ministry.
+Christ modelled this purpose in his own life and ministry.

 Evangelism should be a way of life for every Christian.
-It is not a once a week appointment, nor is it a once a month organized church event.
+It is not a once a week appointment, nor is it a once a month organised church event.
 It is a lifestyle!
 We are to be continually proclaiming the 'good news' that Jesus Christ forgives sins.
-The New Testament church gathered together primarily for the purpose of edification, and then scattered for the purpose of evangelism.
+The New Testament church gathered together primarily for the purpose of edification and then scattered for the purpose of evangelism.
 The edification time during the corporate meetings were designed to build up, nourish, and train believers to go out and be effective witnesses in their homes, neighborhoods, jobs, and schools.
 Unbelievers should see and hear this message daily as we associate with them.
 Evangelism then, can be practiced in many ways in many places.

-Evangelism is done through a godly lifestyle: Peter exhorted his readers to 'keep your behavior excellent among the Gentiles (unbelievers) so that ... as they observe them, they will glorify God in the day of visitation (salvation) (1 Pet.
+Evangelism is done through a godly lifestyle: Peter exhorted his readers to 'keep your behaviour excellent among the Gentiles (unbelievers) so that ... as they observe them, they will glorify God in the day of visitation (salvation) (1 Pet.
 2:12).
 He also instructed citizens, servants, and wives to maintain this good behaviour in order that some might 'be won without a word' (1 Pet.
 3:2).

-Evangelism is realized through preaching: In the early days of the church the apostle Peter preached sermons that were energized by the Holy Spirit and resulted in many coming to faith in Christ, 'so then, those who had received his word were baptized; and there were added that day about three thousand souls' (Acts 2:41).
+Evangelism is realized through preaching: In the early days of the church the apostle Peter preached sermons that were energised by the Holy Spirit and resulted in many coming to faith in Christ, 'so then, those who had received his word were baptised; and there were added that day about three thousand souls' (Acts 2:41).
 This method can be employed in a corporate setting or on a smaller scale in 'home groups' as practiced by the early church, 'and every day, in the temple and from house to house, they kept right on teaching and preaching Jesus as the Christ' (Acts 5:42).
 As well as these occasions, special evangelistic meetings should be organised where the central focus is to bring unbelievers to hear the gospel message preached.